 In the case of the blue nose gene, the blue gene is the diluted version of the black gene.
 The MLPH gene (also known as melanophilin) is responsible for the coloring of genes.
 A mutation in this gene causes the color to dilute.
 This mutation is a recessive gene, and in the world of genetics, it is called a d-allele or a d-locus.

-Blue-nosed Pitbulls tend to inherit the complimentary blue coat too, with silver or blue eyes.
-This isn’t always the case, though, and blue-nosed Pitbulls with different color coats are even rarer and cost more.
-American Pitbull Terrier colors include cream, black, brown, brown, brindle, or any variation of these colors.
+Blue nosed Pitbulls tend to inherit the complimentary blue coat too, with silver or blue eyes.
+Traditional American Pitbull Terrier colors include cream, black, brown, brown, brindle, or any variation of these colors.
 His coat is short and shiny and requires very little grooming.

 The only colored Pitbull that is not accepted in show, or seen as a fault, is a merle colored Pitbull.
 Merle is not a true Pitbull color, and somewhere along the line, another breed with the merle gene would have been mixed into the gene pool.
 Unscrupulous breeders will try to convince buyers that a merle colored Pitbull is a rare and unique specimen, and charge a premium.

-If you find a merle blue-nosed Pitbull for sale, he is not a real Pitbull.
+If you find a merle colored dog for sale, he is not a real Pitbull.
 Be wary of the breeder, don’t pay, and walk away.
-Yes, some reputable breeders will charge a little extra for a blue-nosed Pitbull because of supply and demand.
+Yes, some reputable breeders will charge a little extra for this color because of supply and demand.
 But do not go overboard paying for a specific appearance.
 At the end of the day, his personality and bond with you are far more important than the color of his nose.

 Despite his aggressive reputation, he really is anything but.
 In fact, to put this myth to rest, of nearly 1,000 Pitbulls tested by the American Temperament Test Society, almost 90% of them passed the personality test.
 Meaning that they were friendly and well-mannered.
 Compared to another family favorite, the Dachshund, where less than 70% of them passed.
 The Pitbull is one of the best scoring dog breeds.

-Now that that’s been put to rest, we can tell you that the blue-nosed Pitbull is a lovable goofball.
+Now that that’s been put to rest, we can tell you that these pups are lovable goofballs.
 He loves nothing more than to have fun with his family and play or do whatever you want to.
-Be that fetch, jogging, flyball, tug-of-war, or just general mucking about, the blue-nosed Pitbull is game for anything.
+Be that fetch, jogging, flyball, tug-of-war, or just general mucking about, they are game for anything.
 This makes him a fun family companion.

 He is very loving, affectionate, and a real soppy pooch.
 This is why he makes a great therapy dog and loves to make people feel better.
 Back in his fighting days, he was trained not to harm his humans, and he carries this instinct with him to this day.
 He is loyal and eager to please and would do anything to make you happy.

 He also extends this friendliness to strangers and intruders.
-So, if you’re looking for a guard dog, the blue-nosed Pitbull is not your guy.
+So, if you’re looking for a guard dog, you may want to consider another breed.
 He’ll welcome all with open arms, which is excellent if you are a sociable family with lots of people coming and going.

 He does not, however, extend this friendliness to rodents and other smaller animals.
 Remember his ratting history?
 Even if he is well-socialized, he might not get on well in a house with pet rats.
 If he is socialized well, other dogs are fine, rodents are not.
 If you are a multi-pet household, be sure to hold a controlled pre-meet before making any commitments.